ShowShark Client Features

 - 5-minute cache freshness check for channel thumbnails

-- LRU eviction when disk cache exceeds size limit
+- Automatic eviction when disk cache exceeds size limit

 Thumbnail Loading